Become an affiliate

 Call for Faculty Research Fellow

-CITAP is seeking a Faculty Research Fellow to start in Summer 2021 and serve for one academic year.
-The position is restricted to University of North Carolina at Chapel Hill faculty.
+CITAP is seeking a Faculty Research Fellow to start in Summer 2022 and serve for one academic year.
+The fellowship is restricted to University of North Carolina at Chapel Hill faculty.
 The Faculty Research Fellow will receive $15,000 in research funds and will be expected to attend CITAP events and give a public presentation of their work at the end of the fellowship.

-The successful applicant will join a vibrant research community anchored by CITAP’s four principal researchers—Deen Freelon (Hussman School of Journalism and Media), Daniel Kreiss (Hussman), Alice Marwick (Dept. of Communication), and Zeynep Tufekci (School of Information and Library Sciences), our three Senior Faculty Researchers, Tressie McMillan Cottom (SILS), Shannon McGregor (Hussman), and Francesca Tripodi (SILS), and the affiliated UNC Center for Media Law and Policy (David Ardia and Tori Ekstrand), as well as a larger affiliate community of faculty and graduate students working on related topics.
+The successful applicant will join a vibrant research community anchored by CITAP’s four principal researchers—Deen Freelon (Hussman School of Journalism and Media), Daniel Kreiss (Hussman), Alice Marwick (Dept. of Communication), and Zeynep Tufekci (School of Information and Library Sciences), our three Senior Faculty Researchers, Tressie McMillan Cottom (SILS), Shannon McGregor (Hussman), and Francesca Tripodi (SILS), and a larger affiliate community of faculty and graduate students working on related topics.

 To apply, please email a one-page proposed research project that complements CITAP’s research topics and approach, along with a CV, to email@example.com with subject line “Faculty Research Fellowship” by May 27.